strout18/kmer-analysis/README.md

 # kmer-analysis
-Analyze different features of k-mers
+This project contains code for analyzing different features of k-mers.

 Built with Python by Stella Trout